Putting gender and development together

 Assumptions about development as progress may also lead to judgements about cultures being backward or traditional, rather than different.

 Stereotypical images of the developing world often include urban slums, corrupt and inefficient governments, garbage, militarised landscapes, starving children, unfree and enslaved women or dangerous and aimless men.

 The complexity of human societies and the ways in which gender intersects with such diversity is both complex and controversial.

-- Development has been conceived historically as a project of economic change that would lead to social benefits and political stability.
+Development has historically been conceived as a project of economic change that leads to social benefits and political stability.

 In bringing gender and development together, something of each needs to be undone, deconstructed and reconfigured.

 So the problem is to understand how these two work with and against each other to produce new forms of development and to eliminate gender inequity.